SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 ```

 ### -Name

-Specifies the name of the distribution to enter.
+Specifies the name of a distribution to be enter.
+Unlike with other cmdlets in this module, this
-Wildcards are NOT permitted.
-By default, the command enters the default distribution.
+parameter does not accept wildcards.

 ```yaml
 Type: String